Repeating the Year

 If you do not want to repeat the year some other options are explored below:

 Transferring to another degree programme: If you have the right courses you may be able to enter the next year of a different degree.
-To see what options you have please contact us at email@example.com.
+To see what options you have please contact your Registry Officer, you can find their email address on our contacts page.

 Taking a break from study: You could take a break from study and apply to take your resits as an ‘external candidate’ over the coming year without being a registered student.